-The broad variety of Ly $\alpha$ spectral shapes and strengths observed from galaxies is also one of the main probes of strong directional variations.
-Indeed, several recent observational studies (Verhamme et al. 2017; Steidel et al. 2018; Izotov et al. 2021) have found that spectral features of Ly $\alpha$ line profiles, such as high rest-frame equivalent widths and a narrow separation between the blue and red peak of Ly $\alpha$ spectra, correlate positively with escape of LyC.
+of strong directional variations.
+Indeed, several recent observational studies (Verhamme et al. 2017; Steidel et al. 2018; Izotov et al. 2021) have found that spectral features of Ly $\alpha$ line profiles, such as high rest-frame equivalent width and a narrow separation between the blue and red peak of Ly $\alpha$ spectra correlates positively with escape of LyC.
 Testing these directional spectral features are beyond the scope of this article.
 But these two approaches are complementary of each other and we would ideally need both to get a complete picture of the contribution of the galaxies along our line of sight, and globally, to the reionization process.
-To that end, in the next step, we employ peelingoff algorithms on our galaxies and observe them from several directions.
+To that end, in the next step, we will employ peeling off algorithms on our galaxies and observe them from several directions.
 Then we can build mock observations to compare directly with existing and future observations and comment on how to employ our predictive models based on observed directional properties.

-Uncertainties in the intrinsic LyC spectral distributions.
+Uncertainties in the intrinsic LyC spectral distributions:

 The shape of the ionizing spectrum of galaxies is still poorly constrained.
-The LCEs detected so far have all been observed close to the Lyman limit (e.g., Steidel et al. 2018; Izotov et al. 2021; Flury et al. 2022).
-The only exception is the recent discovery of a $z\sim1.4$ galaxy leaking ionizing radiation at 600 Å rest-frame with the Astrosat (Saha et al. 2020).
+The LCEs detected so far have all been observed close to the Lyman limit (Steidel et al. 2018; Izotov et al. 2021; Flury et al. 2022, e.g.).
+The only exception is the recent discovery of a z~ 1.4 galaxy leaking ionizing radiation at 600Å restframe with the Astrosat (Saha et al. 2020).
 The theoretical predictions from population synthesis models is also a debated topic so far.
-The SPHINX simulation uses BPASS models (Stanway et al. 2016) to build the spectral energy distributions of galaxies, and in this version of SPHINX, all stars are binary systems.
+The SPHINX simulation uses BPASS models (Stanway et al. 2016) to build the SEDs of galaxies, and in this version of SPHINX, all stars are binary systems.
 The binary star systems can emit more LyC photons for a longer time compared to single stellar populations, which impacts the full reionization history (Rosdahl et al. 2018).
-While binaries appear as a central ingredient in stellar radiation modeling at the EoR, the fraction of binary stars in the early Universe remains uncertain, as well as their exact spectral contribution.
+While binaries appear as a central ingredient in stellar radiation modelling at the EoR, the fraction of binary stars in the early Universe remains uncertain, as well as their exact spectral contribution.